-Welcome to our Little site provided by Clan Little New Zealand & Australia.
-Living throughout the Southern Hemisphere are descendants of Scottish migrants who are proud of their ancestry.
+Clan Little Society (New Zealand & Australia) welcomes your visit.
+Since 1991 we have operated in this region and recently formed a Charitable Trust which was registered on 11-12-2013.
+Living throughout the Southern Hemisphere there are descendants of Scottish migrants who are proud of their ancestry.
 Scottish ANZACs are New Zealanders and Australians who choose to celebrate their heritage and culture in the new lands they learned to call home.
+If you are connected or interested in your heritage please send us a message.

 The majority of Scottish immigrants settled in the South Island.
 All over New Zealand, the Scots developed different means to bridge the old homeland and the new.
 Many Caledonian societies were formed, well over 100 by the early twentieth century, who helped maintain Scottish culture and traditions.
 From the 1860s, these societies organized annual Caledonian Games throughout New Zealand.
 The Games were sports meets that brought together Scottish settlers and the wider New Zealand public.
 The Games gave Scots settlers a path to cultural integration as Scottish New Zealanders.